 We cannot forget our herbs and other boosts that will fuel our fire cider with even more healing plant power.
 Rosemary is commonly used for fire cider however there are many other herbal plants and berries that can be added to your tonic.

 - Peppers (jalapeno, cayenne)

 Our turmeric root harvest

 The list goes on and on.
 Citrus and hot peppers almost always end up in each batch of fire cider I make.
 When using citrus, I include the peel as well.
 As with hot peppers, I use all of it.
 Including the seeds!
 Cayenne pepper is one of the best cardiovascular herbs.
 It helps your immune system mobilize and moves blood through the system.

 Another critical component of fire cider is honey.
 Honey is very soothing for inflamed tissues and organs, but its primary purpose is as a harmonizer for the fire cider.
 It helps blend all the flavors together and makes it taste wonderful not just to your taste buds, but to your digestive system as a whole.

 In addition, honey helps to sooth sore throats and if you use local raw honey, it may help alleviate allergies by gently exposing you to local pollen.

-Our fire cider is available seasonally for purchase and can be found here.
-We appreciate the support.
-However, we are not making cider for everyone. :) So without further delay, here is our homestead recipe for Fire Cider.
+So without further delay, here is our homestead recipe for Fire Cider.
 This recipe can be made into a 16 to 32oz mason jar, however I encourage you to quadruple the recipe and aim to make a gallon.
 Your family and friends will thank you.